 5. What are the critics of SIs doing about them?

-Responding to lobbying by exchanges, lawmakers and even some proprietary trading firms, the EU’s markets regulator, the European Securities and Markets Authority, jumped into action just two months before MiFID comes into force.
-ESMA proposes making SIs abide by the same so-called tick-price regime as everyone else, a move that would end the new venues’ ability to price securities more flexibly.
-Unfortunately for the critics of SIs, the planned change cannot take effect until at least four months after the start of MiFID II.
+Responding to lobbying by exchanges, lawmakers and even some proprietary trading firms, the EU’s markets regulator, the European Securities and Markets Authority, jumped into action just two months before MiFID went into force.
+ESMA proposed making SIs abide by the same so-called tick-price regime as everyone else, a move that would end the new venues’ ability to price securities more flexibly.
+Unfortunately for the critics of SIs, the planned change cannot take effect until May at the earliest.

 No. The tick-size complaint was always a convenient stick with which to beat the SIs.
 Several firms that registered to become SIs, including Sun Trading LLC, have already said that they never want to use the greater pricing flexibility to win business.
 It will take months before fund managers are comfortable with using SIs, but when they do, they are likely to find that SIs are able to offer them a better price than other venues.

-For a very simple reason: an SI always knows who it is trading with, while a trader in a stock market never knows who it is trading with.
-A bank or a speed trader doesn’t have to price defensively as an SI, so it should be able to provide keener prices.
-That’s the theory, whether it becomes the reality will not be apparent for many months to come.
+For a very simple reason: an SI always knows who it’s trading with, while traders in a stock market never know who they’re trading with.
+Not needing to price defensively means that a bank or a speed trader working as an SI should be able to provide keener prices.
+That’s the theory.
+Whether it becomes the reality will not be apparent for many months to come.

 Below is a list of some of the companies that will become SIs and which securities they will trade using the new status:

-- The algorithmic traders that will operate SIs to trade equities under MiFID II are Virtu Financial Inc., Tower Research Capital LLC, Sun Trading, XTX Markets Ltd., Jane Street Financial Ltd. (which will also trade ETFs via its SI), and Citadel Securities LLC (which will also trade fixed income)
+- Algorithmic traders that will operate SIs to trade equities under MiFID II include Virtu Financial Inc., Tower Research Capital LLC, Sun Trading, XTX Markets Ltd., Jane Street Financial Ltd. (which will also trade ETFs via its SI), and Citadel Securities LLC (which will also trade fixed income)

 - JPMorgan Chase & Co., Deutsche Bank AG, UBS Group AG, and Goldman Sachs Group Inc., have all confirmed plans to become SIs for equities, fixed income and derivatives.
 Most large banks are expected to use the SI umbrella for at least one asset class